dinhomathias/Amc/Extensions-–-Your-first-Bot.md

 **Note:** Take a look at the `pass_args=True` in the `CommandHandler` initiation.
 This is required to let the handler know that you want it to pass the list of command arguments to the callback.
 All handler classes have keyword arguments like this.
 Some are the same among all handlers, some are specific to the handler class.
 If you use a new type of handler for the first time, look it up in the docs and see if one of them is useful to you.

-Another cool thing in the Telegram Bot API is the [inline mode](https://core.telegram.org/bots/inline).
+Another cool feature of the Telegram Bot API is the [inline mode](https://core.telegram.org/bots/inline).
 If you want to implement inline functionality for your bot, please first talk to [@BotFather](https://telegram.me/botfather) and enable inline mode using `/setinline`.
 It sometimes takes a while until your Bot registers as an inline bot on your client.
 You might be able to speed up the process by restarting your Telegram App (or sometimes, you just have to wait for a while).

 As your bot is obviously a very loud one, let's continue with this theme for inline.
 You probably know the process by now, but there are a number of new types used here, so pay some attention: